open-telemetry/opentelemetry-java-contrib/contrib/jmx-metrics/README.md

 - `otel.queryJmx(String objectNameStr)`
    - This method will query the connected JMX application for the given `objectName`, which can include wildcards.
-The return value will be a `List<GroovyMBean>` of zero or more [`GroovyMBean` objects](http://docs.groovy-lang.org/latest/html/api/groovy/jmx/GroovyMBean.html), which are conveniently wrapped to make accessing attributes on the MBean simple.
+The return value will be a sorted `List<GroovyMBean>` of zero or more [`GroovyMBean` objects](http://docs.groovy-lang.org/latest/html/api/groovy/jmx/GroovyMBean.html), which are conveniently wrapped to make accessing attributes on the MBean simple.
    See http://groovy-lang.org/jmx.html for more information about their usage.